iAnonymous3000/GPG-GitHub-Tutorial/README.md

 ## Introduction

-This tutorial provides a step-by-step guide on how to use GPG encryption with GitHub to encrypt commits and signatures.
-This allows you to verify work and sign commits cryptographically to ensure authenticity.
+This tutorial provides a step-by-step guide on using GPG signatures with GitHub to cryptographically sign commits for identity verification and integrity.
+Digitally signing commits with GPG allows you to generate tamper-evident hashes that validate author identity rather than encrypting the contents.
+This allows others to trust that specific approved GPG keys were used to produce commits pushed from a GitHub account.

 ## Prerequisites